kartiksach/Machine-Learning-A-Z/README.md

-# Machine-Learning-A-Z
-Udemy Course

-This is a project to study machine learning which has a course under Machine Learning A-Z

-Course undergone by : Kartik Sachdeva
+This project aims at studying Machine Learning using python in the following sequence :

+1. Preprocessing
+2. Linear Regression
+3. Multiple Linear Regression
+4. Polynomial Regression